vishvanata/AI-PNN/README.md

+# AI-PNN: Rapid Visualization of Perineuronal Nets in Brain Tumors
 # A deep-learning model for transforming the style of tissue images from cryosectioned to formalin-fixed and paraffin-embedded

 <img src="imgs/overview.jpeg" width="800px"/>